-In peacetime, conflict and wartime, building combat power derives from building units, task organisation, resourcing, and preparing execution while meeting the human needs of the organisation.
+In peacetime, conflict and wartime, building combat power derives from building units, task organisation, resourcing, and preparing for execution while meeting the human needs of the organisation.
 The main component of combat power is embedded collective training through team building, and organisational readiness stemming from demanding, continuous and challenging training to standard.
 Turning an operational vision or training goal into reality takes the efforts of many teams.
 Cohesive teams combine with others into a network of teams or a team of teams.
 The Defence Forces is a team of teams, comprising of numerous functional areas.
 Operational leaders create the context for nurturing and developing teams.

-HISTORICAL VIGNETTE 13 GENERAL BERTHIER - NAPOLEON'S COS
+HISTORICAL VIGNETTE 12 GENERAL BERTHIER - NAPOLEON'S COS

 In the Jena Campaign of 1806, Berthier, armed with Napoleon's loose intent to invade Prussia, commenced with the preparatory work of 'compiling orders of march, selecting routes, and issuing the necessary warning orders to lower formations.
 At the same time he was gathering and collating intelligence about the enemy's movements.'
 The commitment, example and skills demonstrated by Berthier, led General Thiebault to give the following description of Berthier: 'Quite apart from his specialist training as a topographical engineer, he had knowledge and experience of staff work and furthermore a remarkable grasp of war.
 He had also, above all else, the gift of writing a complete order and transmitting it with the utmost speed and clarity.
 Finally, he was endowed with unusual vigour and displayed an indefatigable temperament.
-No one could have better suited General Bonaparte, who wanted a man capable of relieving him of all detailed work, to understand him instantly and to foresee what to do.'
+No one could have better suited General Bonaparte, who wanted inaejatigable temperament.
+No one could have better suited General Bonaparte, who wanted a man capable of relieving hin of all detailed work, to understand him instantly and to foresee what to do